joeedh/path.ux/docs_src/toolsystem.md

 # Tool System

 Tools are what the user uses to change state in the model.
 They handle undo, can take control of events if needed and in general are foundational to path.ux and it's associated projects.

 Tools all inherit from [ToolOp](@ToolOp), which roughly looks like this (see Context section for an explanation for what the "ctx" parameters are):

 ```
 class SomeTool extends ToolOp {
   static tooldef() {return {
     uiname   : "Tool",
-    path     : "module.tool"
+    toolpath     : "module.tool"
-    inputs   : ToolOp.inherit({}), //inherit properties from base class
+    inputs   : ToolOp.inherit({
+    }), //use ToolOp.inherit to flag inheritance
     outputs  : {}
   }}

   static invoke(ctx, args) {
     /*create a new tool instance.
       args is simple key:val mapping
       where val is either a string, a number
       or a boolean.*/

+    //super.invoke will create tool and parse args
-    return new ToolOp()
+    return super.invoke(ctx, args);
+  }

+  //add a 2d line
+  makeDrawLine(v1, v2, css_color);

+  //reset temporary drawing geometry
+  resetTempGeom();

+  calcUndoMem(ctx) {
+    return size in bytes of stored undo data
   }
   undoPre(ctx) {
     //create undo data